sebastienlevert/sp-dev-fx-webparts/samples/react-graph-calendar/README.md

 1.2.1|November 1, 2020 | Changed return behavior for single items vs recurring items
 1.2.2|November 3, 2020 | Show calendar in other languages
 1.2.3|November 6, 2020 | Added property panel translations (English, French, Dutch)
+1.2.4|July 6, 2021 | Inclusion of MGT to support throttling management

 ## Disclaimer
 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**